 Mike directs Christ on Campus, a non-denominational Christian ministry to students at the University of Arkansas.
 He also serves as president of the Arkansas Association of USA Track & Field and the U of A Track Officials’ Association and chairs the Officials’ Continuing Education Group for USA Track & Field.

 He enjoys spending time with his wife and family; officiating track and field around the US; and playing racquetball.
 He served on the Board for many years and was President for 2.

 Advisor to the Board

 David has been involved with the Chile Pepper for several years.
 Running is a big part of his life, and he was on one of John McDonnell’s championship UA teams.
 He also swims now, and encourages his children and kids of all ages to get out there and run for the joy of the sport.
 He owns Center Coast Construction which specializes in building hotels, and enjoys the challenge of pulling together diverse resources to put together the Chile Pepper Festival.
-An interesting fact is that his oldest son Ayden was born in the wee hours of the morning on a Chile Pepper race-day (which David worked on after a short nap), and today competes for the Razorbacks.
-Youngest son Dominick assists with course set up and drives the lead vehicle for all the races.
+An interesting fact is that his oldest son Ayden was born in the wee hours of the morning on a Chile Pepper race-day (which David worked on after a short nap), and competed for the Razorbacks.
+Youngest son Dominick, a college swimmer, assists with course set up and drives the lead vehicle for all the races.
 David served as President for over a dozen years, and the event is still close to his heart and he loves to see the kids running!

 Advisor to the Board